-- 25. In 2020, we received a request from the Authority to reconsider the Transpower IPP determination under section 54V(5).16 We considered which amendments to that determination were necessary or desirable to take account of advice from the Authority of its decision on 2020 TPM guidelines.17 - 26.
-Our view in that decision was that under section 54V(5) of the Act, it was desirable to amend the Transpower IPP determination to take account of Transpower's expenditure in developing and implementing the new TPM in stages.
-This was because, at the time of decision, we only had sufficient certainty and clarity to make amendments to the Transpower IPP determination that related to Transpower's TPM development expenditure for DY21. - 27.
-Accordingly, we decided that the Transpower IPP determination would be amended in stages.
+Electricity Authority, Letter to Commerce Commission - Development of a proposed new transmission proposed new transmission pricing methodology (TPM), 10 June 2020 expenditure in developing and implementing the new TPM in stages.
+This was because, at the time of decision, we only had sufficient certainty and clarity to make amendments to the Transpower IPP determination that related to Transpower's TPM development expenditure for DY21.

+Commerce Commission, Reconsideration of Transpower's individual price quality path determination in response to the Electricity Authority decision on Transmission Pricing Methodology quidelines - changes to 2020-21 expenditure allowances for the costs of TPM development, 7 October 2021

+- 37. Accordingly, we decided that the Transpower IPP determination would be amended in stages.
 We noted in 2021 that it would be desirable to set an ex-ante adjustment in any subsequent stages if Transpower was able to provide us with sufficient information to give us confidence that its forecast expenditure was credible.
-This would provide Transpower with an incentive to complete the development of the TPM efficiently. - 28.
+This would provide Transpower with an incentive to complete the development of the TPM efficiently. - 38.
 We stated in our 2021 reasons paper that if we proposed further amendments for later years in RCP3, we intended to consult with interested parties on those amendments.